Cookie and Privacy Statement

 - To analyse, evaluate and improve our products and services so that your visit and use of the TPS centre or website or any related services, is more useful and enjoyable (we will generally use personal information amalgamated from many people so that the resulting information doesn’t identify you personally);

-- To undertake market analysis and research (including contacting you with surveys) so that we can better understand your training needs and provide tailored offers, products and services that we think you will be interested in.
+- To undertake market analysis and research (including contacting you with surveys) so that we can better understand your needs and provide tailored offers, products and services that we think you will be interested in.

 - For product development purposes (for example to improve our products and performance);